awesome-automations/awesome-automations.github.io/pages/pages-root-folder/index.md

   title: "Hello & Welcome to our web site!"
   url: '/getting-started/'
   image: 'welcome-1-302x182.jpg'
   text: "Welcome to the <em><strong>awesome-automations.com</strong></em> web site!
-We are excited to bring you all of the cool and wonderful automations into one place to help with your home automation and smart home setup.
+I am excited to bring you all of the cool and wonderful automations into one place to help with your home automation and smart home setup.
 There are a few things that you need in your setup prior to leveraging the automations we have on this web site.
 Let's get started!"
 widget2:
   title: "What's the purpose of this web site?"
   url: '/info/'